 The box says this game is for ages 8 and up, but my brand-new six-year-old has been playing all week with her big brothers and loves it.

 The version Timberdoodle sells comes with two colors of pieces, which turns Pajaggle into a two-player (or two team) game.
+UPDATE: Sadly, Timberdoodle no longer carries the two-tone Pajaggle, and the only version I could find on Amazon features monochromatic pieces.
+So you’ll either have to settle for that, or try some of the other great thinking puzzles Timberdoodle offers.

 I thought the game would primarily appeal to my little ones, but I was wrong.
 As soon as my teenagers heard the commotion, they came to join in the fun, as well.
 The table got a little crowded with seven of us playing Pajaggle all at the same time, so I stepped away to take a few pictures.